George H. Nofer Scholarship for Law and Public Policy

 This scholarship was established to recognize George H. Nofer’s service and generosity to the Alexander Graham Bell Association for the Deaf and Hard of Hearing (AG Bell) and to the fields of law and deafness research and education.
 Mr. Nofer, a retired partner of the law firm of Schnader Harrison Segal & Lewis LLP in Philadelphia, is a former member of the AG Bell board of directors.
 He is a Trustee Emeritus of the Oberkotter Foundation and served for more than 15 years as its Executive Director.

 Up to three awards of up to $5,000 each may be awarded per year.
-Previous recipients of the George H. Nofer Scholarship may re-apply for a scholarship, provided that a minimum of nine credit hours was completed in the previous year of study.
+Previous recipients of the George H. Nofer Scholarship may re-apply for a scholarship, provided that they are still in school and a minimum of nine credit hours was completed in the previous year of study.